Concord Senior Center FAQ's

 Who runs the concord senior center?

 The Concord Senior Center is a 16,000 square foot building nestled in John F. Baldwin Park.
 It is run and owned by the City of Concord.
 The current building has been here since 2003.
 The City has 3 full time staff, including a Program Manager, and two Program Coordinators.
-The City staff also consists of 8+ part time staff and 100+ volunteers.
+The City staff also consists of 100+ volunteers.
 The center falls under the Parks & Recreation Department.

 The City of Concord - Senior center programs and services

 The city offers all instructional classes (anything that requires a teacher), activities, trips/tours(day trips and extended tours), and special events/workshops.
 All services offered are coordinated through our full-time staff.
 To find out more information on our class offerings, please check out our Activity Guide HERE.

 Mount Diablo Meals on wheels services - Services offered at the senior center

-CCC manages the Meals on Wheels/CC Café Program as well as Care Manager Services.
+CC Café Program and Care Manager Services.
 Both programs are described on our Health and Human Services Page.

 The Concord Senior Club

 The Club has a long history of partnership with the center.
 The CLUB operates totally separately, with their own elected officers, finances and is 100% volunteer run.
 They operate all non-instructional social activities like card games, bingo, billiards, book club, computer club and other social events like Club Dinner and Club Birthday.
 For more information about membership or how to get involved visit their office window on weekdays 9a-4p or call 925-687-2585.
-Go back to the 50 & Better page to view the newsletter.
+Reach by email at email@example.com

 How do I participate or how do I get my parent(s)/grandparent(s) to participate?

 Seniors must be involved in 1 or more activities, workshops, or services to participate.
 All seniors should be independent and able to get around on their own.
 If a senior wants to attend a program but is in need of continual physical or mental assistance, they should attend with a caregiver who stays with them while they are here.
 The Concord Senior Center does not have trained staff/services that can accommodate those who need ongoing physical/mental assistance.

-- Visit www.concordreg.org to view available paid instructional classes, activities, trips and tours.
+- Visit www.concordreg.org to view available classes, activities, trips and tours.